-This statement applies to Independent Unit Management Pty Ltd and its agents in relation to its activities, that can be broadly described as a managing agent of strata schemes and similar legal entities.
+This statement applies to Independent Unit Management Pty Ltd and its Strata Managing Agents in relation to its activities, that can be broadly described as a managing agent of strata schemes and similar legal entities.

 The Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulations 2013 (Privacy Regulations) requires the Independent Unit Management to comply with 13 Australian Privacy Principles (APPs) (subject to other provisions of that Act) in how we handle personal information.
 The APPs regulate the manner in which personal information is handled throughout its life cycle, from collection to use and disclosure, storage, accessibility and disposal (where applicable).